2012 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 2012 Dime Value

 Determining your 2012 dime’s value doesn’t have to be complicated.
-Start by identifying the mint mark (P, D, or S) and assessing the coin’s condition—uncirculated specimens and proof editions command higher premiums than worn circulation strikes.
+Start by identifying the mint mark (P, D, or S) above the date on the obverse, then assess the coin’s condition — uncirculated specimens and proof editions command higher premiums than worn circulation strikes.

 2012 Dime Value Guides

-• 2012-S DCAM Dime– A collector-focused proof striking from San Francisco featuring deep cameo (DCAM) contrast between frosted design elements and mirror-like fields.
+- 2012-S DCAM Dime – A collector-focused proof striking from San Francisco featuring deep cameo (DCAM) contrast between frosted design elements and mirror-like fields.
+Deep Cameo (DCAM) means the devices — Roosevelt’s portrait and the torch — appear heavily frosted white against jet-black mirror fields.
 This clad proof was produced in limited quantities of approximately 794,002 pieces for numismatic sets.

 The 2012 Roosevelt dime series showcases the dual-purpose nature of modern U.S. coinage.
 Philadelphia and Denver facilities produced nearly 1.7 billion circulation strikes to meet the nation’s commerce needs, while San Francisco concentrated on crafting premium proof specimens for collectors.